Financial-Times/origami/README.md

 import oAutocomplete from 'o-autocomplete';

 /**
- * @callback PopulateResults
+ * @callback PopulateOptions
- * @param {Array<string>} results - The results to show in the suggestions dropdown
+ * @param {Array<*>} options - The options which match the rext which was typed into the autocomplete by the user
  * @returns {void}
  */
 /**
  * @param {string} query - Text which was typed into the autocomplete by the user
- * @param {PopulateResults} populateResults - Function to call when ready to update the suggestions dropdown
+ * @param {PopulateOptions} populateOptions - Function to call when ready to update the suggestions dropdown
  * @returns {void}
 */
-async function customSuggestions(query, populateResults) {
+async function customSuggestions(query, populateOptions) {
 	const suggestions = await getSuggestions(query);
-	populateResults(suggestions);
+	populateOptions(suggestions);
 }

 const oAutocompleteElement = document.getElementById('#my-o-autocomplete-element');